-DHD students are governed by the academic standards of the College of Applied Health Sciences and the Graduate College.
+DHD graduate students are governed by the academic standards of the Graduate College.
 The grade requirement stipulates:

 Students must maintain a B average or above in all courses taken.
 Any student whose GPA in graduate courses falls below 3.0 (on a 4.0 scale) is placed on academic probation by the Graduate College.
 The student, after two semesters, must restore their GPA to 3.0 or be dismissed from the program.